bogeeee/restfuncs/readme.md

 ### - Warning: Not yet secure for production -
 Restfuncs dependency: typescript-rtti [still has some flaws and lacks regression tests](https://github.com/typescript-rtti/typescript-rtti/issues/112), and i can't give green light here.
-I'm keeping track of that and will also evaluate, if it's possible to switch to a different type-information/validation library called [TYPIA](https://typia.io/docs/).
+I'm keeping track of that and will also try to switch the validator library to [TYPIA](https://typia.io/docs/).

 # Restfuncs 2.0 - HTTP API done proper